Society of Physics Students: SPS Congress (SPScon)

 The Society of Physics Students started a national meeting of undergraduate physics students early in its history, the meeting was scheduled to take place every four years, starting in 1928 and in 2025 the 18th congress took place.
 By that time, the frequency of the event had been changed to every three years.
+The next SPScon will occur in Saint Paul, Minnesota in 2028.

 Programs and activities

 SPS strives to shape students into contributing members of the professional scientific community with the philosophy that since college courses only develop a particular range of skills in a student, it is important to develop other skills.

 To promote these goals, SPS allows students to take part in professional membership societies, receive peer-reviewed journals, present and publish research, obtain scholarships, and receive awards as incentives for excellent performance.
 Further, SPS supports several publications, including the quarterly magazine The SPS Observer. and SPS members stay involved with public science issues, education, and outreach.